kuai-lab/NN23_Event-based-3D-Reconstruction/README.md

-# autonomous-drone
+# abnormal-event-camera
-This repository is for autonomous drone.
+This repository is for abnormal-event-camera.